chauhan-tarun/ViewPagerExample/README.md

 ViewPagerExample
 ================

 This is the example of ViewPager with next and previous items visible.
+Along with alpha for prev and next pages to make your viewpager attractive.

+Clone or download this repo to get started :)

 ## Screenshots